 Once the map is panned by the mouse there is still a box that flashes momentarily while zooming or panning.
 It changes size with zooming and moves with panning, so I believe there is an object hanging around on some layer.

 The problem first appeared with version 0.9.0, I believe.

 I have not noticed this problem on my Linux installation, but also have not tested very much.

-#4 Updated by Steven Mizuno about 12 years ago
+#4 Updated by Steven Mizuno over 12 years ago